 One would correctly think we should begin a site history with 'how things were before the white man came.'
 Yet there are errant presumptions underlying most people's beliefs about that time, arising from "Enlightened" ideas about what constitutes "Natural."
-We tend to think in terms of a steady state that would not have existed but for the intentions of people.

 One such false idea is the belief that Indians "lived lightly upon the land" exerting relatively little influence upon its Natural condition.
-It makes for a nice story given the beliefs cited above, but it is just not true.
+It makes a nice story given the beliefs cited above, but it is just not true.
 Eurasians invaded a late-Pleistocene North America that was largely barren where the glaciers had retreated.
-These new arrivals were very proficient hunters, quickly extirpating some 31 of the 44 large-bodied animal species in the hemisphere, including some that had considerable domestic potential (such as mastadons, horses, oxen, and camels) to their own great detriment later on.
+These new arrivals were very proficient hunters, extirpating some 31 of the 44 large-bodied animal species in the hemisphere, including some that had considerable domestic potential (such as mastadons, horses, oxen, and camels) to their own great detriment later on.
 Indians were such proficient hunters that in most of North America, early explorers describe a landscape nearly bereft of game.
 Lewis & Clark went some 18 days without seeing a single large bodied animal, finding adequate game only in war zones between tribes.

 Coastal California Indians were every bit the proficient hunters as Indians elsewhere in America, but unlike the rest of the country they had an intractable, intelligent, powerful, and social competitor: the Grizzly Bear.
 Yes, grizzlies once ranged over most of the temperate continent, but in most of those temperate regions grizzly bears hibernate, making them possible but still not easy for Indians to kill.
-The following account is directly from the last surviving Yahi Indian, Ishi in Two Worlds (p195):
+The following account is from an account of the last surviving Yahi Indian, Ishi in Two Worlds (p195):